fordprior/qualityCodeDeploy/README.md

   ]
 }
   ```

+## 4. go to IAM and create a Amazon CodeDeploy service role
+  * managed policies: attach the `AWSCodeDeploy` policy
+  * call it `AWSCodeDeployDemo`

 ## 4. go to EC2 and launch an Linux AMI
   * on step 3, for IAM Role select the role you created in that you created
   * on step 5, create a tag with key "Name" and value "AWSCodeDeploy"